lowRISC/opentitan/hw/ip/flash_ctrl/doc/_index.md

 *  For information partitions, the scramble enablement is done on a per page basis.
    *  Software can configure for each page whether scramble is enabled.

-#### Flash ECC
+#### Flash ECC and ICV

-There are two types of flash ECC supported.
+Flash supports both ECC (error correction) and ICV (integrity check value).
+While the two are used for different functions, they are implemented as two separate ECCs, thus flash supports two types of ECC.

-The first type is an integrity ECC used to detect whether the de-scrambled data has been modified.
+ICV is an integrity check, implemented as an ECC, used to detect whether the de-scrambled data has been modified.
-The second type is a reliability ECC used for error detection and correction on the whole flash word.
+The other is a reliability ECC used for error detection and correction on the whole flash word.

-The first type of ECC is required on every flash word.
+The key differentiation here is that ICV is used only for detection, while the real error correction can correct single bit errors.
-The second type of ECC is configurable based on the various page and memory property configurations.
+Both ICV and ECC are configurable based on the various page and memory property configurations.

-##### Overall ECC Application
+##### Overall ICV and ECC Application

-The following diagram shows how the various ECC tags are applied and used through the life of a transactions.
+The following diagram shows how the various ICV / ECC tags are applied and used through the life of a transactions.
 ![Flash ECC_LIFE](flash_integrity.svg).

-Note that the integrity ECC is calculated over the descrambled data and is only 4-bits.
-While the reliability ECC is calculated over both the scrambled data and the integrity ECC.
+Note that the ICV (integrity ECC) is calculated over the descrambled data and is only 4-bits, while the reliability ECC is calculated over both the scrambled data and the ICV.

-##### Integrity ECC
+##### ICV

-The purpose of the integrity ECC is to emulate end-to-end integrity like the other memories.
+The purpose of the ICV (integrity check value, implemnted as an ECC) is to emulate end-to-end integrity like the other memories.
 This is why the data is calculated over the descrambled data as it can be stored alongside for continuous checks.
-When descrambled data is returned to the host, the integrity ECC is used to validate the data is correct.
+When descrambled data is returned to the host, the ICV is used to validate the data is correct.

-The flash may not always have the capacity to store both the integrity and reliability ECC, the integrity ECC is thus truncated since it is not used for error correction.
+The flash may not always have the capacity to store both the ICV and reliability ECC, the ICV is thus truncated since it is not used for error correction.

 ##### Reliability ECC